Publishing a Static Site

 Custom Navigation

-By default, the converter auto-generates a sidebar navigation listing all published pages in order.
-To take full control of navigation content and structure, create a nav.md file at the root of your input directory.
+By default, the converter generates a sidebar nav listing all public pages.
+To take full control, create a nav.md file at the root of your input directory:

 ## Guides